Boiler Service, Repairs & Maintenance

-Central Illinois residents have trusted us for boiler installation in Thomasboro and surrounding areas for four decades.
-Steam or hot water, Hoveln Heating & Cooling, Inc. helps you choose the boiler best suited for your home and needs prior to installation.
-Our technicians evaluate your home, its needs and capacity, and your expectations to suggest a high-quality boiler.
+Central Illinois residents have trusted us for boiler installation for four decades.
+Steam or hot water, we help you choose the unit best suited for your home and needs prior to installation.
+Our technicians evaluate the home, its needs and capacity, and your expectations to suggest a high-quality boiler.

 Choosing the Right Boiler For Your Home

 As with having a furnace which properly fits your home, the same goes for a boiler.
-The capacity of a boiler is measured in British Thermal Units (BTUs) and every home has a BTU requirement specific to its:
+The capacity is measured in British Thermal Units (BTUs) and every home has a BTU requirement specific to its: